aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/direction-in-linear-extrusion/_index.md

 using Aspose.ThreeD.Utilities;
 ```

+## Step‑by‑Step Guide

-## Step 1: Initialize the Base Profile
+### Step 1: Initialize the Base Profile

-Begin by initializing the base profile to be extruded.
-In this example, we create a rectangle shape with a rounding radius of 0.3.
+We start with a simple rectangle that will be extruded.
+The `RoundingRadius` adds a subtle fillet to the corners.

 ```csharp
 var profile = new RectangleShape()